Conversational Marketing for Real Estate Businesses

 By installing a lead bot with a help bot playbook, you can let vendors ask questions in their own time often outside of the standard working hours of your agency online.

-You can also implement a lead bot to close pre-sale enquiries looking at pre-empting questions around your fees, your services, awards, testimonials even presenting a service pack.
+You can also implement a lead bot to close presale inquiries looking at preempting questions around your fees, your services, awards, testimonials even presenting a service pack.
 All of this can take place before you ask the prospect for their contact details and to book an appointment in your sales or letting agents linked diary.
 It’s these types of manual administrative style tasks that can really be facilitated in a fun conversational way, any time of day or night.

 With added benefits like recognising a return visitor, each trip back will show the previous conversation enabling your vendor to pick up right where they left off.
 Therefore you now have a 360-degree service available 24 hours a day.

 The buyer needs lots of help.
-From initial enquiries about property for sale to asking for your salesperson to contact them for an appointment.
+From initial inquiries about the property for sale to asking for your salesperson to contact them for an appointment.
 Why not immediately spin that on its head and enable the client to book an appointment that suits them in your sales agents diary?

 If you have the internal capacity, why not use video of properties for sale and serve them up in property-specific conversational marketing playbooks?
 Target the properties on your website with specific references and use those as keywords in your playbook to produce a better customer experience!
 Platforms like Rightmove, Zoopla and On the Market are a pretty flat experience so make yours pop!